thesaurus-tech/google_map/README.md

-**This repository provides a reusable Google Maps module designed for integration across multiple StayOn applications (such as stayon, and other Repos).
+**This repository provides a reusable Google Maps module designed for integration across multiple applications (such as stayon, and other Repos).
 It encapsulates all Google Maps–related logic, including:**

 - Interactive map rendering with Flutter google_maps_flutter